ANALYSIS-Pakistan’s deepening political crisis douses hopes for IMF relief | Business

 "The IMF has the capacity and the flexibility to help member counties in a variety of political circumstances," said Reza Baqir, former central bank governor of Pakistan and global head of sovereign advisory services at Alvarez and Marsal.
 "It is usually up to the country to present a credible plan of policies and financing that, in the face of political uncertainty, will credibly address the members' balance of payment problems."

 The armed forces remain Pakistan's most powerful institution, having ruled directly for close to half the country's 75-year history through three coups.
+The government called in the army on Wednesday to help end deadly unrest.
 Hasnain Malik, head of equity research at London-based Tellimer, added that unless martial law was imposed, there was no reason for the IMF to suspend discussions.

 "However, instances of violence likely justify a postponement in the election and make credibly committing to painful fiscal cuts even harder," he said.